dlibby-/highlight/explainer.md

 The HighlightsMap is structured as a map so that there is a logical grouping of highlights.
 This allows web developers and frameworks to have highlights grouped in such a way that they are more easily composed (e.g. one framework can do spellcheck highlighting, while another can manage find-on-page, with yet another performing highlighting for selection).

 The grouping of highlights participates in the CSS cascade.
-The ::highlight pseudo will collect/cascade style properties into a map on matching elements, indexed by the group name.
-Any Range that exists in the highlight map under that group name will be styled based on the computed map of the element corresponding to the portions of the range.
+The ::highlight pseudo will collect/cascade style properties into a map referenced by the matching [originating element](https://drafts.csswg.org/selectors-4/#originating-element), indexed by the identifier name.
+Any Range that exists in the highlight map under that identifier will be styled based on the computed maps of the originating elements that are covered by the Range (which can be a single element).
 Additionally, the Range object's 'inline' style (i.e. properties set directly on the .style member) will be applied on top of the cascaded values for the group.
-The values of the Range objects' style are not stored as part of the cascade, but instead are used when determining which properties to apply to a given inline box.
+The values of the Range objects' style are not stored as part of the cascade, but instead are used when determining which properties to paint to portion of an inline box.

 In terms of painting, the ::highlight pseudo is treated as a highlight pseudo-element, as described in [CSS Pseudo Elements Level 4](https://drafts.csswg.org/css-pseudo-4/#highlight-pseudos).
 Only a specific subset of style properties will apply and are limited to those that affect text.